 5.8Ghz Channels and Frequency for FPV

-Each band has a unique set of frequencies.
-In the same set, channels are set apart by a constant frequency, it could be 20Mhz, 19Mhz, 37Mhz, 23Mhz, 18Mhz or 40Mhz.
+Channels in the same band are set apart by a constant frequency, it could be 20Mhz, 19Mhz, 37Mhz, 23Mhz, 18Mhz or 40Mhz.

 |Band||CH 1||CH 2||CH 3||CH 4||CH 5||CH 6||CH 7||CH 8|

 There are as many as 72 possible channels over which a VTX can transmit video.
 Sadly however, this doesn’t mean that we can have 72 craft flying together, all streaming video over 5.8Ghz simultaneously, but that would be awesome, wouldn’t it?

 Brands and the Battle of the Bands